FAQs

 Q) How much time do I spend on my bike?

 A) Typically, as little as possible.
 The bike is a fun way to travel between towns.
 But I generally do not ride my bike at all after reaching a new town.
-Instead, I explore the new town by walking for up to several hours most days.
+Instead, I explore the new town by walking for two to six hours most days.
 Then I ride my bike to the next town.

 Q) Do I have a timeline?